konflux-ci/e2e-tests/docs/DeveloperGenerateTest.md

  ### Generating Ginkgo Test Suite File

  This command will help setup a test suite file within the `cmd/` directory.
 It will do the test package import based on the name of the package you passed in.
 So using the example below it will assume there is a `tests/chaos` package to import as well.
-It uses a simplified version of the `cmd/e2e_test.go` as a template to allow you to leverage the existing functionality built into the framework like webhooks eventing and Polarion formatted XML test case generation.
+It uses a simplified version of the `cmd/e2e_test.go` as a template to allow you to leverage the existing functionality built into the framework like webhooks eventing.
 Edit this file as you feel necessary.

 NOTE: You may not need to generate this file.
 This is useful when you want to move a type of testing into a separate suite that wouldn't go into the existing e2e test suite package. i.e. chaos testing.
 We have a current example with the existing `cmd/loadsTest.go` which are used to run the AppStudio Load tests.